mondradiko/canary/docs/DESIGN.md

 ## Attributes

 More panel attributes will be added over time as the needs of a panel change.
-For now, panels are represented as simple, colored rectangles in 3D space.
+For now, panels are represented as flat, colored rectangles in 3D space.

 Current attributes:
 - color (RGBA)